CORE-T: COherent REtrieval of Tables for Text-to-SQL

-Figure~\ref{fig:main-figure} provides a high-level overview of CORE-T. We delegate schema understanding into offline enrichment and caching, and keep online inference lightweight.
+Figure~\ref{fig:main-figure} provides an overview: schema understanding is moved to offline enrichment and caching, while online inference remains lightweight.

-\paragraph{Offline.} We enrich tables with brief purpose metadata and build a dense index over the enriched table representations, following offline index enrichment \citep{chen2025enrichindex}.
-In parallel, we pre-compute a table--table compatibility cache that approximates joinability and provides candidate join edges.
+\paragraph{Offline.} We enrich tables with brief purpose metadata and build a dense index over enriched table representations, following offline index enrichment \citep{chen2025enrichindex}.
+We also pre-compute a table--table compatibility cache that approximates joinability and provides candidate join edges.

-\paragraph{Online.} Given a query, DR returns a small top-$K$ candidate set.
-A single LLM call then selects a coherent, connected subset using the candidates and cached compatibility evidence, and a lightweight additive adjustment step recovers strongly compatible tables from the original top-$K$ set before SQL generation.
+\paragraph{Online.} Given a query, DR returns a top-$K$ candidate set.
+A single LLM call selects a coherent, connected subset using the candidate tables and cached compatibility evidence, and a two-step additive adjustment recovers strongly compatible tables from the original top-$K$ set before SQL generation.